Skip to contents

 Generally speaking, the best cut-off rank occurs just above the inflection point of the plot of Absolute Rank vs. Absolute Score.
 The cut-off can be estimated manually from the plot, or the rankDist() function can be used to estimate the cutoff as above. rankDist() offers two modes.
 The “intersect” method defines the cut-off as the intersection between the linear line of best fit for the highest scoring CpGs (true variation), and the that of the lowest scoring CpGs (background noise).
 Alternatively, the “strict” method defines the cut-off simply as half the distance between the maximum rank used to define the line of best fit for the highest scoring CpGs and the value produced by intersect mode.

 In high variability test genomes, PC-strict and PC-intersect perform comparably to each other and other softwares.
-In low-variability test genomes, PC-strict greatly out preforms PC-intersct as well as all other tested softwares in false positive reduction, though this comes at the cost of a slight increase in false negative calls.
+In low-variability test genomes, PC-strict greatly out preforms PC-intersct as well most other tested softwares in false positive reduction, though this comes at the cost of a slight increase in false negative calls.
 Generally, PC-Strict is better in comparisons where the expected number of true DMLs is relatively low.

 Please note that these are simply estimations.
 If the predicted cut-off returned is much higher or much lower than the inflection point as demonstrated in the figure above, it is recommended to select a cut-off rank manually.